-I’m creating a weather gauge that can hang on the wall and will show the current temperature, forecasted temperature, and forecasted precipitation sourced from my Tempest weather data.
+I’m creating a battery powered weather gauge that can hang on the wall and show the current temperature, forecasted temperature, and forecasted precipitation sourced from my Tempest weather data.

 The goal is with one glance let the observer know what the day is going to look like.
 Is it going to be warm, cold, rain or snow.
 Answer the question how should I dress for the day?
 This is not intended to replace the Tempest app as it will only show a very small subset of that data.
 I would like for it to be attractive and something someone would put on the wall in their home.

 Now, for full disclosure I’m the creator of the WallGauge.com system.
 It is a suite of tools and hardware that allow makers to build these type of gauges.
 Up to this point I have only used the WallGauge system for personal use but I’m working to make it a commercial product.
-I figure a weather gauge would be a good place to start.
-So I have decided to share the process on this forum as it has been so helpful up to this point.
+So I have decided to share the process of creating a gauge and welcome input!

 - Create an application (data getter) to query the WeatherFlow API

 - Design a gauge face based on the data to display